everloste/Decorum/desc.md

 Implementation progress: work in progress

 ### Firefly Lantern
-A lantern that creates firefly particles in and around it.
+A lantern that attracts fireflies.

 Implementation progress: Prototype